Malaki Branham

-Malaki Lamar Branham (born May 12, 2003) is an American professional basketball player for the San Antonio Spurs of the National Basketball Association (NBA).
+Malaki Lamar Branham (born May 12, 2003) is an American professional basketball player for the Washington Wizards of the National Basketball Association (NBA).
 He played college basketball for the Ohio State Buckeyes.

-Early life and high school career
+Early life

 Branham was raised in Columbus, Ohio.
-Starting in 5th grade, he trained under Jason Dawson in Columbus.
+Starting in fifth grade, he trained under Jason Dawson in Columbus.
 He moved to Akron, Ohio where he attended high school at St. Vincent–St. Mary High School.
-At St. Vincent-St. Mary, he won two state championships in 2018 and 2021.
+At St. Vincent–St. Mary, he won two state championships in 2018 and 2021.
 He was named first team All-Ohio in his junior and senior seasons.
 As a senior, Branham averaged 21.3 points, 5.1 rebounds, 2.7 assists and 1.8 steals per game.
 In his senior season, he was named Ohio Mr. Basketball and made the Jordan Brand Classic, which was not played due to the COVID-19 pandemic.

-Recruiting

 Branham was a consensus four-star recruit and ranked as the best player in Ohio.
-On July 22, 2020, Branham committed to playing college basketball for Ohio State over offers from teams such as Alabama, Baylor, and Iowa.
+On July 22, 2020, Branham committed to playing college basketball for Ohio State over offers from teams such as Alabama, Baylor and Iowa.

 College career

 Branham started his college career off the bench, but quickly became a regular starter.
 He scored a career-high 35 points in a 87–79 overtime win against Nebraska after a nearly month-long COVID pause.
-In a three-game stretch in February, he scored 22, 27, and 31 points.
+In a three-game stretch in February, he scored 22, 27 and 31 points.
 As a freshman, he averaged 13.7 points, 3.6 rebounds and two assists per game.
 Branham was named Big Ten Freshman of the Year as well as Third Team All-Big Ten.
 On April 1, 2022, Branham declared for the 2022 NBA draft while maintaining his college eligibility.
 He later signed with an agent, forgoing his remaining eligibility.
 He was projected as a potential lottery pick in the draft.

 Professional career

-San Antonio Spurs (2022–present)
+San Antonio Spurs (2022–2025)

 Branham was selected with the 20th overall pick by the San Antonio Spurs in the 2022 NBA draft.
 Branham joined the Spurs' 2022 NBA Summer League team.
-In his Summer League debut, Branham scored fifteen points in a 99-90 loss to the Cleveland Cavaliers.
+In his Summer League debut, Branham scored fifteen points in a 99–90 loss to the Cleveland Cavaliers.
 On July 8, 2022, Branham signed a rookie-scale contract with the Spurs.

+Washington Wizards (2025–present)

+On July 9, 2025, Branham was traded to the Washington Wizards.